-Medical research studies, also known as clinical trials or clinical research, are carried out to assess the effectiveness and safety of new medications.
+Clinical trials, also known as clinical research, are carried out to assess the effectiveness and safety of new medications.
 The Iowa Clinic has participated in clinical research since 1997.

 Clinical research not only allows our physicians access to leading-edge medicine but is crucial to the development of new treatments.
 Participating in a clinical study offers patients new alternatives to standard therapy before it is available to the general public.

 The Iowa Clinic is currently participating in a number of clinical trials.
 The following are opportunities to participate in studies with investigational medications awaiting FDA approval.
 Participants will be closely monitored and will receive study medication and study related activities at no cost.